elmccd/device-perf-check/Readme.md

 # Device Perf Check  [![NPM version](https://img.shields.io/npm/v/device-perf-check)](https://www.npmjs.com/package/device-perf-check)

-The goal of this library is to determine client's device performance in a naive way by running CPU heavy loop using webworker for the sake of main thread.
+The goal of the library is to determine client's device performance in a naive way by running CPU heavy loop using webworker for the sake of main thread.

-Given number can then be categorized relatively to the results you get across your clients devices.
+Resulted number can then be categorized relatively to the results you get across your clients devices.

 ## Usage